 Pro Tip: Follow up on your job application after you send your undergraduate resume, but wait at least a week.

-Got any questions on our undergraduate resume samples?
+cover letter templates and start writing.
+Undergraduates, got any questions?
 Need assistance with listing your academic history or editing an undergraduate research assistant resume?
 Write to us down in the comment area, and thanks for reading!